axxeerick/Axxe_website/content/authors/admin/_index.md

 # Extra info: I am a graduate affiliate in the [Department of Sociology](https://sociology.osu.edu/), the [Institute for Population Research](https://ipr.osu.edu/), and the [Translational Data Analytics Institute](https://tdai.osu.edu/) at The Ohio State University.
 ---
-I am an Assistant Professor of Sociology at Hendrix College, where I study research methods, the transition to adulthood, and inequality.
+I am an Assistant Professor of Sociology at Hendrix College, where I study stratification during the transition to adulthood.
+During this period of the life course, young people navigate foundational institutions such as education, the labor market, parenthood, and marriage.
+By identifying patterns in how young people acclimate to these institutions, my research disentangles the relationship between structure and agency in shaping life trajectories.